Learning to Play at SCVFA

 The Slow Jam group usually meets from 1:30 to about 2:30,

-Upcoming Jams / Events Page for updates —
+so check the Upcoming Jams / Events Page for updates —

 or at the jam, ask at the admission desk.